Good stuff

 What is it?

-Trouble is, that raises its prices dangerously close to faster, wider, more grown-up cars including the Renault 5, and Mini Cooper Electric, Fiat 500e and Peugeot e-208.
+Trouble is, that raises its prices dangerously close to faster, wider, more grown-up cars including the Renault 5, Mini Cooper Electric, Fiat 500e and Peugeot e-208.

 Prices start at £23,495 for the small batteried one to £26,745 for the bigger capacity and higher equipment level.
 All of them have full driver assist and a heat pump.

-Talk about the design.
+Let's talk about the design.

 Like the best small cars, the Inster is a cheery looker without toppling into cartoonish cuteness.
 The front circular running lights give it a distinctive, animated face.
 Hyundai has been liberal with its characteristic pixel lighting for the indicators and rear lights.
 Disciplined panelwork gives it a visual strength.
 You might be seeing a bit of Suzuki Ignis.